(Photography by Sam Holden)

 Licences expire on 31st December 2018 and do not renew automatically.
 It is your responsibility to ensure you have a current licence.

-Lee Valley offers a number of skills training sessions and we recommend attending as many of these as possible.
+Lee Valley offers a number of skills training sessions and we recommend attending as many of these as possible (at least 10hrs of SQT or race training).

 New riders are encouraged to come and spectate and/or volunteer to help if they want to get a clearer idea of what is involved.